7twin/arch_sound_e200ha/README.md

 After it is finished (it'll stop outputting further info and will allow you to enter commands again) download/transfer the `linux` folder to e.g. some usb stick, you can zip it up to save some time by executing `zip -9 -r linux.zip linux/` outside the linux folder, remember to unzip it on your usb-stick later on.

-**Note:** With the release of the 4.20 kernel I had to also after unzipping make sure `/net/netfilter/xt_rateest.ko` was renamed to `/net/netfilter/xt_RATEEST.ko` or else the install later in the `e200ha` step would fail.
-If the install further fails, look closely at what it says, the errors are very descriptive and can easily tell you what is missing or has to be done. (e.g. on windows unarchiving the zip file sometimes can lead to warnings and not unpack all things in the `/net` folder, so then you would just drag & drop the net folder into the unarchived space and just press `skip` when it asks you to overwrite existing files, so it only extracts what is missing)
+**Note:** If the install fails, look closely at what it says, the errors are very descriptive and can easily tell you what is missing or has to be done. (e.g. on windows unarchiving the zip file sometimes can lead to warnings and not unpack all things in the `/net` folder, so then you would just drag & drop the net folder into the unarchived space and just press `skip` when it asks you to overwrite existing files, so it only extracts what is missing)

 ### e200ha